viceversus/agoras-timer-mobile/README.md

 ![React Native Webpack Starter Kit](https://dl.dropboxusercontent.com/u/10150480/rn-starter-kit-hero-wordswag.jpg)

 Provides RN build pipeline with minimal dependencies.
-Follows the latest React Native stable release (anticipate red for trailing React releases in David as a result).
+Follows the latest React Native stable release.
 Uses Babel 6 for ES6-style JSX transpilation with ES7 Stage 1 support, and Webpack as a dev server and module bundler.
 Provides static code linting using ESLint and build output in the same console window, and Source Maps for debugging in the browser.

 Leverages [`react-native-webpack-server`](https://github.com/mjohnston/react-native-webpack-server).
 Incorporates sane default linting rules.
 Uses [Greenkeeper](https://github.com/greenkeeperio/greenkeeper) to help keep dependencies fresh.
 Unprescriptive in terms of test frameworks and Flux implementations.
 Use with [EditorConfig](http://editorconfig.org/) to help code consistency between editors.
 Try with [`webpack-notifier`](https://github.com/Turbo87/webpack-notifier) for desktop notifications on OS X. Promotes use of functional stateless React components.